 Since our establishment as the first public university in the United States in 1789, the University of North Carolina at Chapel Hill has earned a reputation as a leading global public research university.

-I encourage you to explore this site to learn more about our work to infuse our campus with a global mindset, and the work we are doing across many world regions.
+I encourage you to explore this site to learn more about our work to infuse our campus with a global mindset, and the work we do with partners across many regions of the world.
 You will see reflections of this on the UNC Global website, which we hope can help you learn more about UNC Global and Carolina’s role in the world.

 Barbara J. Stephenson, Ph.D.